Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 vconnect vconnect name Xo Yo Zo object1 object2 ... [color=NAME]
 ~~~~~

-Creates and displays AIS_ConnectedInteractive object from input object and location
+Creates *AIS_ConnectedInteractive* object from the input object and location and displays it.

 **Example:**
 ~~~~~